vaskozl/minilb/README.md

 Calico does not use the CIDR's assigned by `kube-controller-manager` but instead assigns blocks of /28 dynamically.
 This makes it unsuitable for use with `minilb`.

+## Deployment

+Check out the [example HA deployment deployment](https://github.com/vaskozl/home-infra/tree/main/cluster/minilb)  leveraging [bjw-s' app-template](https://bjw-s.github.io/helm-charts/docs/app-template/).
+You must run only a single replica with `-controller=true` but can otherwise run as many replicas as you like.
+Your network should then be configured  to use minilb as a resolver for the `.minilb` (or any other chosen) domain.
+The suggested way to do this is to expose `minilb` itself as a `NodePort`, after which after can use `type=LoadBalancer` for everything else.

 ## Limitations

 By far the biggest limitations is that because we completely bypass the service ip and  `kube-proxy`, the service `port` to `targetPort` mapping is bypassed.
 This means that you need to have the containers listening to the same ports you want to access them by.
 Traditionally this was a problem for ports less than `1024` which required root, but this can now easily be remedied since 1.22: